Telecominfraproject/oopt-gnpy/README.rst

 Design and transmission parameters are defined in a dedicated json file.
 By default, this information is read from `examples/eqpt_config.json
 <examples/eqpt_config.json>`_.
-This file defines the equipement librairies that
+This file defines the equipment libraries that
-can be customized (EDFAs, fibers, and transcievers).
+can be customized (EDFAs, fibers, and transceivers).

 It also defines the simulation parameters (spans, ROADMs, and the spectral information to transmit.)